ai-aimbot/AIMr/README.md

 [Old Version Video](https://kb.likes-to-co.de/n8hzdfry.mp4)

+## Please create issue requests with new feature requests

 # kbot

 kbot is an AI aimbot that utilizes the yolov7 detection model.
 The `normal.py` file displays a window with the detection rendering, while the `streamer.py` file runs without displaying the window, resulting in slightly faster performance.